 If you’re within a mile or two of the stadium, you shouldn’t pay more than $50-75 pesos for a ride to the game.
 Some cab drivers will try to get more out of you, so just be aware of the fare if you choose to catch a ride!
 Getting into the stadium was a breeze.
 They didn’t seem to have any bag restrictions and they had plenty of security.
 There were also no long lines to get in and the process went very smoothly.

 Game Atmosphere & Food

 The overall atmosphere of the game was incredible.
-Fans were great, there are plenty of beer and food options, although there didn’t appear to be very many options for vegan or gluten free diets.
-My favorite food stand was Papa Chula’s.
-They served up a crazy delicious plate of sausage that you cover in spices and hot sauce.
-Pair that with an ice cold beer and you have yourself a great ballpark meal.
+Fans were great, there are plenty of beer and food options, although there didn’t appear to be very many options for vegan or gluten-free diets.
+There is cotton candy, though, so you can just pretend you’re a kid and have a blast.

 Teodoro Mariscal Stadium (Venados Baseball) • Calle, Justo Sierra S/N, Estadio, 82140 Mazatlán, Sin., Mexico • +52 669 981 1711